The fin.: History

-Album
+Albums

 The band worked on their second album There with Bradley Spence, a producer known for his works with Jamiroquai, Passenger, Alt-J, and Radiohead, and Joe Lambert, a mastering engineer known for works for Beach Fossils, Wild Nothing, Washed Out and Warpaint.

 The album was released in Asia in March 2018, followed by a sold-out tour in support of the record.

 Music festivals

 The band has performed as the supporting act for The Last Shadow Puppets, Circa Waves and MEW, performed at music festivals in Japan as well as embarked on world tours.